parsa-rangriz/parsa-rangriz.github.io/_posts/2023-11-08-first-post.md

  $$H(\mu) = \sum_{a \in F} H(\mu_{V(A)}) - \sum_{i \in V} |F(i) -1| H(\mu_i)$$

- and the free energy is given by
+ and the Gibbs entropy is given by

  $$-\log Z = -H(\mu) + \sum_{a \in A} \left( \sum_{x_{V(a)}} \mu_{V(a)}(x_{V(a)}) \log \frac{1}{\hat f_a(x_{V(a)}}\right) + \sum_{i \in V} \left( \sum_{x_i} \mu_i(x_i) \log \frac{1}{f_i(x_i)} \right)$$